TonyFlury/QuoraChallenge/docs/Developer Guide/overview.rst

       that the function meets the description.
 See :doc:`Test Data Guidelines<testdata>` for details on how to write this critical file.
 Note that errors in this file will be presented to the user during testing of their code, and those errors are likely to confuse challenge entrants.
-    - An examplar solution to the challenge - this is not published but is required to :doc:`testi your challenge test data<testdata>`.
+    - An examplar solution to the challenge - this is not published but is required to :doc:`test your challenge information<testdata>` before publication.

     Please read the documentation while developing this content.